amirtq/PHPStack/README.md

 # PHPStack

 ## What is PHPStack :
-A simple and tiny docker-compose to run Apache2, NGINX, PHP-FPM and MariaDB+PHPMyadmin with s single command.
+A simple and tiny docker-compose to run Apache2, NGINX, PHP-FPM and MariaDB+PHPMyadmin with a single command.
 ## What is NOT PHPStack :
 PHPStack is not a good choice to change it's ports from 127.0.0.0:x to 0.0.0.0:x then use for production, to keep it easy to use, there is not any server hardening, even remote root login is enabled for MariaDB!!!